asteriation/acnh-eventflow-compiler/README.md

 This project compiles all 562/562 of the decompiled flows from ACNH v1.11.0, with 558/562 compiled flows being smaller, and 3/562 being the same size when using `--optimize`.

+## Installation

+This compiler uses several libraries, which can be installed with `python3 -m pip install -r requirements.txt`.

 ## Usage

 The decompiler may be run through `main.py` using Python 3.7+.